 When driving for long distances with a toddler or young child, make sure you stop often so they don’t get bored or irritable.
 You may be tempted to spend as little time in the car as possible, but a more relaxed trip is certain to be a more enjoyable one!
 Put aside a few extra minutes for pulling over at some different parks, restaurants, or other scenic stopping points for a breather, and give the children a chance to burn that energy off.

 If you are traveling by plane with young children, try to use the security checkpoint designated for families.
 It is available in most airports.
 This helps to not feel rushed by other travelers and you can make sure everything goes smoothly.
 You will have to run everything you have through the X-rays, along with car seats and kids’ shoes.

 Get your child involved in sports or other activities outside of school.
-This will let your children learn social skills and develop their ability to make friends, both are important skills necessary throughout their lives.
+These social activities will help your child to make new friends and better socialize in general; two skills that will be used throughout his or her life.
 Filling your children’s lives with positive activities also makes it hard for them to see the appeal, or even find time, for negative ones.